OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

    > `https://login.microsoftonline.com/1661a74b-21d8-4cc9-9e09-e258e0a18291/adminconsent?client_id=dd82efdc-c77f-49c1-9b18-ca3d76a36264`

-5. Now make your tenant aware of the licensing API by going to this URL in a browser.Paste the URL into a browser and hit **enter**.
+5. Now make your tenant aware of the licensing API by going to this URL in a browser.
+Paste the URL into a browser and hit **enter**.

    You will be redirected to a page that looks for localhost and throws an error.
-DOn't worry, this is expected behavior.
+Don't worry, this is expected behavior.

    You can close this browser window.